-An new research has discovered that artificial intelligence has learned to imitate the human brain: but if there is one thing it still does not know how to do better than us, that is playing Pong.
+A new research has discovered that artificial intelligence has learned to imitate the human brain: but if there is one thing it still can't do better than us, it's playing Pong.

-It seems that the skill in this game is strong enough to be ingrained in our brain cells.
+It seems that the skill in this game is so strong that it is ingrained in our brain cells.
 Literally!
-Take a look if you don't believe it.
+Check it out if you don't believe it.

 Brain Cells Playing Pong?

-Other than monkeys of Neuralink: the scientists of the biotech startup Cortical Labs they created "little brains" with living human brain cells.
-And they teach these brains to play a version of Pong for one player.
-How?
-Using electrodes that send signals to the cells, with which they tell them where the ball is.
+Other than monkeys of Neuralink: the scientists of the biotech startup Cortical Labs they created “little brains” with live human brain cells.
+And they teach these brains to play a one-player version of Pong.
+As?
+Using electrodes that send signals to the cells, which tell them where the ball is.
 The mini-brain uses its neurons to move the racket.

 Okay, if you haven't run away in constant panic yet.
-Brett Kagan, scientific director of Cortical Labs who also led the project, says brain cells "trained" in vitro have learned to play faster than some artificial intelligences.
-They can't beat a whole human just yet, true, but they're doing just fine.
-Think when they learn enough: it will be humiliating to lose from a plastic saucer with cells in it.
+Brett Kagan, scientific director of Cortical Labs who also led the project, says that brain cells “trained” in vitro learned to play faster than some artificial intelligences.
+They still can't beat a whole human, true, but they do well.
+Imagine when they learn enough: it will be humiliating to lose from a plastic saucer with cells inside.

-However, it took the brain cells only five minutes to acquire this ability.
-"It's really an amazing thing," Kagan says.
+However, it took the brain cells just five minutes to acquire this ability.
+“It's really an amazing thing,” Kagan says.

 I can hardly believe it.